Saschamz/pastry-cli/README.md

 // pastry-end log
 ```

+## Renaming existing files

+By running `pastry --rename` you can rename existing files.
+Currently, there is only support to rename together with the parent directory.
+The name of the directory will be used as `PLACEHOLDER` is used normally.

 ## Available Arguments

 `-n | --name` define the new name

-`-p | --path` define the new path to paste the blueprint into (from current working directory)
+`-p | --path` define the new path to paste the pastry into (from current working directory)

 `-t | --template` specify the name of the template you want to use

 `-h | --help` lists available commands

+`-r | --rename` renames existing pastry

 ## Configuration